 Figure 1.
-Cruise track with standard SEAMAP plankton stations for NOAA Ship Pisces PC-15-04 (39) August 24 - September 30, 2015.
+Cruise track with standard SEAMAP plankton stations for NOAA Ship Gordon Gunter GU-17-04 September 1 - 30, 2017.
 Closed circles represent stations where bongo, neuston, and CTD are to be completed.
 MOCNESS stations are represented with an open box around a closed circle.
-The spatial resolution stations are represented by an open circle.
 Stations sampled by state SEAMAP partners are represented by the corresponding first letter (A = Alabama, M = Mississippi).